-In making recommendations regarding the 2013 Incentive Program, Pay Governance LLC made recommendations regarding the target payment guidelines.
+In making recommendations regarding the potential payment guidelines under the 2013 Incentive Program, Pay Governance LLC made recommendations regarding the target payment guidelines.
 The Nominating, Compensation and Planning Committee reviewed the Pay Governance LLC recommendations regarding target payment guidelines as well as the recommendations of management regarding the threshold, target and maximum payment guidelines.
-Based on the review of the Pay Governance recommendations and the management recommendations which took into
+Based on the review of the Pay Governance recommendations and the management recommendations, which took into account the differing responsibilities of each Named Executive Officer by the Nominating, Compensation and Planning Committee and the Independent Directors, the threshold, target and maximum payment guidelines set forth below were adopted.